johnlockejrr/pangoline/README.md

     ~> pangoline rasterize -w ~/background_1.jpg doc.0.xml doc.1.xml ...

 Rasterization can be invoked with multiple background images in which case they will be sampled randomly for each output page.
+Also the cli accepts a directory as argument.
 A tarball with 70 empty paper backgrounds of different origins, digitization qualities, and states of preservation can be found [here](http://l.unchti.me/paper.tar).

 For larger collections of texts it is advisable to parallelize processing, especially for rasterization with overlays: